flymeover/IUHM/README.md

 ## [Stereo Matching Algorithm Code]

-The codes were written based on Python3 and TensorFlow2 in a Jupyter Notebook environment.
+The codes in the prediction code branches were written based on Python3 and TensorFlow2 in a Jupyter Notebook environment.

 (The code or data path that loads learning/evaluation data must be modified and executed according to the path where the user saved the data.)

-※ Refer to the Jupyter Notebook environment file (kcy.yaml file) to install the libraries required to run the code
+※ Refer to the Jupyter Notebook environment file (kcy.yaml file in main branch) to install the libraries required to run the code

 ## [Scene Flow Data]